 This year we spent 6 months driving through all of Mexico in search of unique adventures and attractions.
-(Psss, if you want to know our top 10, check out our post on Mexico’s top attractions here).
+(Pssst, if you want to know our favorites, check out our post on Mexico’s top 10 attractions here).

-Once we finally arrived in Yucatan, visiting cenotes was by far my favorite part of this area.
-But Yucatan alone has over 6000 incredible cenotes so it can be tough to choose which ones to visit on a short vacation.
+Once we finally arrived in the Yucatan peninsula, visiting cenotes was by far my favorite part of this area.
+But Yucatan and Quintana Roo regions have over 6000 cenotes so it can be tough to choose which ones to visit on a short vacation.

 If you are planning a visit to Cancun or Tulum, we have compiled a list of 10 unreal cenotes in Mexico by different regions and attractions that make them popular.

-Here are the 10 best cenotes to visit on a trip to Yucatan, Mexico:
+Here are the 10 best cenotes to visit in the Yucatan Peninsula, Mexico: